Delsin-Yu/GDViews.FreeTabView/README.md

 #### `ArgumentResolver`

-When using `ShowNext`/`ShowPrevious` API or `CheckButtons` to switch between view items, it is hard to pass argument to the displaying view items, in this case developer may pass an `argument resolver delegate` when constructing the `FreeTabView` or to the `ShowNext`/`ShowPrevious` API.
+When using the `ShowNext`/`ShowPrevious` API or `CheckButtons` to switch between view items, it is hard to pass the argument to the displaying view items, in this case, the developer may pass an `argument resolver delegate` when constructing the `FreeTabView` or to the `ShowNext`/`ShowPrevious` API.

 ##### Default Resolver

-Passing a delegate with the following signature `Func<IFreeTabViewItem, object?>` to the factory method as the default `ArgumentResolver`, this resolver gets called when calling `Show(0)`, `Show(0, null)`, `ShowPrevious()`, and `ShowNext()` API, developer may write their own logic to return the desired argument based on the given `IFreeTabViewItem` instance.
+Passing a delegate with the following signature `Func<IFreeTabViewItem, object?>` to the factory method as the default `ArgumentResolver`, this resolver gets called when calling `Show(0)`, `Show(0, null)`, `ShowPrevious()`, and `ShowNext()` API, the developer may write their logic to return the desired argument based on the given `IFreeTabViewItem` instance.

 ```csharp
 using Godot;